samirsen/resnet-ablation/README.md

 | VGG19 (Serial)   | 88.72     | 84.48    |
 | Resnet34     | 89.22       | 85.13      |

-We also visualize the activations of the unperturbed VGG19 and Resnet34 network upon training at the first several layers:
+We also visualize the activations of the unperturbed VGG19 and Resnet34 network upon training at the first several layers, which look similar:

 VGG19